Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: Introduction

-To better understand the nature of LRDs, efforts have searched for local analogs (hereafter ``{\it local LRDs}'') in the nearby Universe and have attempted to investigate their physical properties across multiple wavelengths \citep{Lin2025ApJ...980L..34L, Lin2025arXiv250710659L, Ji2025MNRAS.tmp.2102J, Chen2025arXiv251002801C}. \cite{Lin2025ApJ...980L..34L} established a direct connection between LRDs and low-redshift strong emission-line galaxies, identifying seven local AGNs.
+To better understand the nature of LRDs, efforts have focused on the search for local analogs (hereafter ``{\it local LRDs}'' for convenience) in the nearby Universe and have attempted to investigate their physical properties across multiple wavelengths \citep{Lin2025ApJ...980L..34L, Lin2025arXiv250710659L, Ji2025MNRAS.tmp.2102J, Chen2025arXiv251002801C}. \cite{Lin2025ApJ...980L..34L} established a direct connection between LRDs and low-redshift strong emission-line galaxies, identifying seven local AGNs.
 These sources exhibit striking similarities to high-$z$ LRDs in terms of broad-line widths, SED shapes, black hole masses, ultraviolet luminosities, and accretion rates, thereby providing a valuable reference sample for detailed studies of LRD properties.
-Subsequently, \cite{Lin2025arXiv250710659L} and \cite{Ji2025MNRAS.tmp.2102J} independently selected additional local LRDs from previously known samples of low-redshift metal-poor AGNs. \cite{Chen2025arXiv251002801C} also discovered a local LRD from a sample of ultra-luminous infrared galaxies.
-Follow-up high-sensitivity spectroscopy with ground-based telescopes revealed that local LRDs also appear to have Balmer absorption features \citep{Lin2025arXiv250710659L}, further strengthening the proposed connection between low-redshift strong emission-line galaxies and the LRD population.
-However, local LRDs face challenges similar to those of high-$z$ LRDs, particularly regarding the ionization sources of their UV emission and broad lines (AGN $vs.$ star formation), as well as the physical nature underlying multi-band properties.
+Subsequently, \cite{Lin2025arXiv250710659L} and \cite{Ji2025MNRAS.tmp.2102J} independently selected additional local LRDs from previously known samples of low-redshift metal-poor AGNs. \cite{Chen2025arXiv251002801C} also discovered a local analog from a sample of ultraluminous infrared galaxies.
+Follow-up high-sensitivity spectroscopy with ground-based telescopes revealed that some local LRDs also appear to have Balmer absorption features \citep{Lin2025arXiv250710659L}.
+However, local LRDs face challenges similar to those of high-$z$ LRDs, particularly regarding the ionization sources of their UV emission and broad lines (AGN $vs.$ star formation), as well as the physical nature underlying multiband properties.

 Variability provides a chance to distinguish AGN from star formation.
-Most known local LRDs have been identified from large ground-based spectroscopic surveys and are generally covered by time-domain surveys such as Zwicky Transient Facility (ZTF), providing a better opportunity to unveil their variability. \cite{Lin2025arXiv250710659L} had reviewed optical and infrared light curves of three local LRDs and found no significant variability.
+Most known local LRDs have been identified from large ground-based spectroscopic surveys and are generally covered by time-domain surveys such as Zwicky Transient Facility (ZTF), providing a better opportunity to unveil their variability. \cite{Lin2025arXiv250710659L} reviewed optical and infrared light curves of three local LRDs and found no significant variability.
 However, there is still a lack of systematic investigation of the variability properties of local LRDs.